100+ Best Fundraising Ideas for Everyone in 2024

 29. Date Auction

 Date auctions are fun and light-hearted and can be an excellent way to raise money for your sorority or fraternity.
-Rally willing participants and have them come up with a variety of dates (e.g. going to the movies, an amusement park, for dancing, or dinner).
+Rally willing participants and have them come up with a variety of dates (e.g. going to the movies, an amusement park, or dinner).

 Members of your audience can then bid on the dates they want the most.
 Make sure that the tone of the event is light-hearted, and that it’s evident the event is for a good cause.